intel/neural-compressor/docs/source/user_guide.md

 ## Documentation

-The user can get a quick understand about design structure and workflow of Intel® Neural Compressor in the `Overview` part.
-This part has provided a wide range examples to help the user to get a quick start of using Intel® Neural Compressor. `Python-based APIs` contains more details about the functional APIs in Intel® Neural Compressor, which introduces the mechanism of each function and provides a tutorial to help the user write their own code step by step. `Neural Conder` show our special Python launcher to help the user to achieve automatic deep learning optimization.
-If you're familiar with our Intel® Neural Compressor, you can find more advanced usages to help you optimize your code and improve the model performance in `Advanced Topics`.
-We also provide a comprehensive migration document in `Code Migration` to help the user update their code from our previous 1.X version to the new 2.X version.
+**Overview** part helps user to get a quick understand about design structure and workflow of Intel® Neural Compressor.
+We provided broad examples to help users to get started.
+**Python-based APIs** contains more details about the functional APIs in Intel® Neural Compressor, which introduce the mechanism of each function and provides a tutorial to help the user apply in their own cases.
+Please note we will stop to support Intel Neural Compressor 1.X API in the future.
+So we provide a comprehensive migration document in **Code Migration** to help the user update their code from previous 1.X version to the new 2.X version.
+**Neural Coder** shows our special innovation about zero-code optimization tool to help user apply Intel® Neural Compressor optimization without coding.
+**Advanced Topics** provide the advanced topics that help user dive deep into Intel® Neural Compressor.

 <table class="docutils">
   <thead>